National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Pictured Rocks National Lakeshore recognizes the tradition of enjoying a fire while camping in the great outdoors.
 Many of us recall memorable times enjoyed around a campfire with friends or family.
 But we are also reminded that times have changed.

-Some places - such as two of the Lakeshore's backcountry campgrounds - do not have enough down and dead wood to support the tradition a fire.
-Invasive species that live in trees and firewood are a great concern to park managers, and specific regulations have been developed to protect the natural heritage of the lakeshore.
+Some places - such as our three drive-in campgrounds and some backcountry campgrounds - do not have enough down and dead wood to support the tradition of a fire.
+If you're staying in our drive-in campgrounds, you must purchase wood locally and bring it to your campsite.
+Do not bring wood to the park from other areas.
+Invasive species that live in or on trees and firewood are a threat to the park's ecosystems.

 And each day we hear more about the impact of climate change on our earth and that combustion of fuels - including firewood - leads to increased carbon dioxide levels in the atmosphere.